Visalia Electric Railroad: Construction

-Ground was broken MArch 15, 1905 on construction of 11 mi of track from Exeter to Lemon Cove.
+Ground was broken March 15, 1905 on the construction of 11 mi of track from Exeter to Lemon Cove.
 Operations began on July 1, 1906 using steam locomotives.
 On February 22, 1908, the system was first electrified from Visalia to Lime Kiln (Terminus Beach).
 The existing Southern Pacific tracks from Visalia to Exeter were electrified and used as the first leg of the system for passenger service, but freight loads were interchanged with Southern Pacific steam powered freight trains at Exeter.
 Electric operations began on March 5, 1908 utilizing two combination passenger with baggage section motor cars with pantographs for current pickup from the overhead wire, two passenger only motor cars similarly equipped, two unpowered passenger cars for powered cars to tow, and a 47-ton Baldwin-Westinghouse box cab freight locomotive.
 Motor powered equipment carried on-board transformers and rectifiers to convert the 3300-volt AC to the DC required by the traction motors.
 The railroad was treated as a test bed in Southern Pacific's electrification research, as the system was considered for more widespread deployment in the valley as well as use in the Sierra Nevada mountains if found to be successful.

 The line originated at the Visalia train station on the southeast corner of Garden and Oak Streets.
 In 1916 a new depot was built on the block just west, the second block north and the second block east of the center of town (Court and Main Streets).
 The stations served both the Southern Pacific and the Visalia Electric.

 In 1907 and 1908, offices, the main substation, a carbarn, and a rail yard were built in Exeter to serve as the operations center of the railroad.
 In 1909 the line was extended from Citro Junction, just north of Lemon Cove, west through what became Woodlake to Redbanks with a spur north to Elderwood.
 This rail termination was the gateway to Sequoia National Park.
 By 1912 the timetable included 23 daily passenger trains through Exeter.